Our Irish Martyr, who art in Heaven

 St. Kelly of Armagh, ‘’Naomh Ceallach’’, (St Celsus): the wrestling administrator – 1st April

-Kelly was born in 1080.
-His name in Irish is Ceallach Mac Aedha.
-He was heir, to a lay administration, known as ‘’coarb’’ of St. Patrick.
-This role was the family heirloom of Clann Sínaigh, who took control of the administration of the abbacy of Armagh, to keep the monastic settlement from the foreign Viking hands.
-This was after the historic period of great instability in the Gaelic kingdom.
-In that epoch, there were seismic ethnic incursions in Ireland, that we find narrated in the ‘’Book of Invasions’’.
-This book encapsulates a difficult situation for the Gaels, wrought by the Vikings, who as the book recounts, arrived in Ireland ‘’wave after wave after wave’’.
-The Norse Vikings took hold of Dublin and Waterford, and later the Danes arrived and despoiled the established Catholic sees in Ireland.
+It was after the historic period of great instability in the Gaelic kingdom; in that era, there were seismic ethnic incursions in Ireland, that we find narrated in the ‘’Book of Invasions’’.
+This book encapsulates a difficult situation for the Gaels, wrought by the Norse Vikings, who as the ancient book recounts; they arrived in Ireland ‘’wave after wave after wave’’.
+The Norsemen took hold of Dublin and Waterford, and later the Danes arrived and despoiled the established Catholic sees in Ireland.
 The nation’s formerly established diocese became depleted of bishops and priests.

-The Clann Sínaigh had took control of the Abbey of Armagh for security, and did financially well from this arrangement.
+To save the see of Armagh, the Clann Sínaigh had took control of the Abbey of Armagh, and found themselves doing financially well from this arrangement.
 Then in 1091, Kelly became the family lay administrator of Armagh.
-But he took the unusual step to priestly ordination and chose the celibate life, with a view to reigning in the reform, introduced by Pope Gregory VIII across Europe.
-To explain; lay administrative control of abbeys were a feature in Europe, after the fall of the roman empire.
-But Pope Gregory VII (1073-85) wished to replace the lay administration with the administrative role of a diocesan bishop.
+But he took the unusual step to priestly ordination and chose the celibate life, with a view to reigning in the reform, introduced by the Pope across Europe.
+To explain; lay administrative control of abbeys were a feature across Europe, after the fall of the roman empire.
+It was Pope Gregory VII (1073-85) wished to replace the lay administration with the administrative role of a diocesan bishop.
+Around that same era, in England, strong Norman archbishops like Lanfranc and St Anselm were appointed to the see of Canterbury.
+They had support from the growing Norse community in Dublin and Waterford.
+Anselm consecrated Samuel Ó h-Ainglí as bishop for Dublin and consecrated Malchus as the first bishop of Waterford.

 After Pope Gregory, a momentum built up in Ireland regarding reform.
 The 1st Synod of Cashel (1101) was presided over by King Muircheartach Ó Briain in Ireland at the request of Lanfranc and Anselm.
 The reform momentum was led by bishop of Meath, Maol Muire Ó Dunáin, who was appointed papal legate to Ireland by Pope Paschal II (1099-1117).
 This 1st synod of Cashel enacted decrees against lay investiture, and against the idea of a lay administrator.